 JUNIPER, Creeping: beautiful, hardy, drought tolerant plants you won't have to fuss over - Blueberry Delight, Blue Chip, Arcadia, Common and Buffalo to name just a few.
 We carry a wide selection - from imposing, spreading types to compact, rock garden varieties.

 PINE, Austrian, Limber, Ponderosa & Swiss Stone: all are hardy and adaptable to many soil types and are valuable for windbreaks, but above all they are appreciated for their year-around, evergreen beauty.
-Limber pines are slightly pricier than others.

-PINE, Bristlecone: dwarf, very slow growing; interesting growth habit with heaps of character; excellent for rock garden or as accent plant; not particular about soil, but requires a sunny location. see image
+PINE, Bristlecone: dwarf, very slow growing; interesting growth habit with heaps of character; excellent for rock garden or as accent plant; not particular about soil, but requires a sunny location. see another image

 PINE, Mugho Dwarf: mushroom shaped; bright green color in all seasons; keep compact by annual pruning; snap "candles" every spring to keep plant compact and tidy; likes sun.
 We carry dwarf varieties 'Mops' (6') and 'Slowmound' (3-4'); these dwarf varieties, because they are slow growing, might take twenty-five years to reach their mature height.